 Since its beginning, ReSource International has been working on developing new approaches and methods for landfill gas collection management.
 We help our customers in their daily operation in order to optimize the gas collection and reduce greenhouse gas emissions.
 Today we start our field work with Norðurorka which produces biofuel from the old landfill of the town in the North of Iceland.
 Methane gas is being utilized and supports Norðurorka’s environmental policy in reducing greenhouse gas emissions and utilizing renewable energy resources.

-We also would lie to inform you of an important event next week from FESTA that will take place at the Grand Hotel in Reykjavík the 24th of October 2018.
+We also would lie to inform you of an important event next week from FESTA that will take place at the Grand Hotel in Reykjavík on the 24th of October 2018.
 More information can be found on FESTA’s website here.

 ReSource International is happy to announce that the company finalized its method development for microplastic counting in drinking water.
 Due to the difficulty of detecting and identifying microplastics, the method developed includes large samples as standard and uses fluorescence microscopy in laboratory quantification.
 Large efforts are also undertaken to quantify and prevent contamination in the sampling process, which has significantly affected most studies to date.